valasek/timesheet/README.md

 ## Todo

 - IMPORTANT
-/-- save edited date
--- create new record
+  - create new record
--- duplicate record
+  - duplicate record
 - overview
--- show in days
+  - show in days
--- edit overtime and total working time per week, month -- compare weekly reported time against nominal total time
+  - edit overtime and total working time per week, month
+  - compare weekly reported time against nominal total time
 - Export plugin to excel and csv

 # Fixes

 - NEW RECORD
--- IMPORTANT fix wrong from and to dates
+  - IMPORTANT fix wrong from and to dates
--- do not create new record if no consultant is selected
+  - do not create new record if no consultant is selected
 - Edit records
--- do not save the value id ESC is pressed
+  - do not save the value id ESC is pressed
--- Do not call backend 2x e.g. for updateDescription
+  - Do not call backend 2x e.g. for updateDescription

 ## Improvements business
 - Ability to lock last week
 - show only available rates per project
 - Paginate and sort server-side - using vuetify data table